godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

 Click beside it where it says "[empty]" and select "New NoiseTexture".
 Then in your NoiseTexture click beside where it says "Noise" and select "New OpenSimplexNoise".

-:ref:`OpenSimplexNoise <class_opensimplexnoise>` is used by the NoiseTexture to generate a heightmap.
+:ref:`OpenSimplexNoise <api:class_opensimplexnoise>` is used by the NoiseTexture to generate a heightmap.

 Once you set it up and should look like this.